Torch Song (1953 film): Reception

+Premiere of Torch Song at the Warner Grand Theatre, November 19, 1953.

 Otis Guernsey Jr. in the New York Herald Tribune wrote "Joan Crawford has another of her star-sized roles...she is vivid and irritable, volcanic and feminine...Here is Joan Crawford all over the screen, in command, in love and in color, a real movie star in what amounts to a carefully produced one-woman show."

 The Chicago Tribune wrote: "Lavish sets, pleasing music, and a good many gowns, some of them garish, fail to cover up a contrived and melodramatic story, and dialog which becomes increasingly pompous and painful as the film progresses.
 The picture has some excellent moments, but plain lacks an expertly written script."

 The New York Times commented: "Michael Wilding is restrained but fairly effective as the pianist....But it is Miss Crawford's show and she plays it to the hilt justifiably, displaying her legs in a turn or two and a respectable amount of emotion to project both her tough but beautiful exterior and the essentially soft lovesick woman beneath it.
 However, despite its glitter and polish, her 'Torch Song' is strangely familiar."

 The Philadelphia Inquirer was approving: "MGM has rolled out the red carpet, opened the purse strings and, what's more important, provided its prodigal daughter with a role that fits her like a pair of nylons.
 In return, Miss Crawford has given of her best, as an actress and as one of the screen's top-flight glamour girls....by sheer skill as an actress, she creates a full-rounded characterization of a witchy musical comedy star that is considerably more than celluloid deep....There is sharpness and variety in the writing, none of which is lost in Miss Crawford's performance."

 According to MGM records, the film made $1,135,000 in the U.S. and Canada and $533,000 elsewhere, resulting in a loss of $260,000.
 The film is regarded as a camp classic and a possible influence on Faye Dunaway's portrayal of Crawford in Mommie Dearest.

 It was parodied (as "Torchy Song") in a January 22, 1977 episode of The Carol Burnett Show.